The Exclusion Zone: An Opco Boone Adventure

 Every now and then the risk radar squawks with alarm and a further tremor shakes the ground, or a small mismatch bomb catapults out of those infernal depths.
 Mainly they fall safely, but have been known to crush the occasional long/short hedge fund that had wandered too close to the NPSI perimeter.

 The fence is imposing, but not impregnable.
-The patrols are less frequent now, and instructions are no longer shoot to kill.
+The patrols are less frequent now, and instructions are no longer to shoot to kill.

 When asked why they let these supernatural legends smoulder, the regulators shrug: what else can they do?
 Issuing a denial would only fan the flames of conspiracy.

-But no-one — as best as anyone knows — has found one.
+But no one — as best as anyone knows — has found one.

-“Would you tell anyone if you found such a thing?”
+Would you tell anyone if you found such a thing?

 So, Squid kids, joyriders and the devil-may-care cut fences and go foraging, only to return bombed out and jibbering, in need of rehab like a wasted bombed-out veteran of the Vega dens.
 No one learns.